gustafnk/microservice-websites/README.md

 ```

 The first line of code is to detect if JavaScript is enabled in the browser at all, otherwise we’ll always show the fallback content.
-The first CSS rule then hides all the `<h-include>`s that are not included (`<h-include>` adds an `included` class after the AJAX request returns).
-The second CSS rule shows all included `<h-include>`s.
+The first CSS rule then hides all the &lt;h-include&gt;s that are not included (&lt;h-include&gt; adds an `included` class after the AJAX request returns).
+The second CSS rule shows all included &lt;h-include&gt;s.

 ##### Drawbacks

-In order to use `<h-include>`, we need to conditionally load a polyfill for Custom Elements, for those browsers that don’t support Custom Elements.
+In order to use &lt;h-include&gt;, we need to conditionally load a polyfill for Custom Elements, for those browsers that don’t support Custom Elements.
 There are a few polyfills to choose from but one property that unites them all is that they drop support for Internet Explorer around version 9 or 10.

 ### <a name="local-stylesheets-and-scripts"></a>Local stylesheets and scripts